anishathalye/dotbot/README.md

 Tasks are run in the order in which they are specified.
 Commands within a task do not have a defined ordering.

+When writing nested constructs, keep in mind that YAML is whitespace-sensitive.
+Following the formatting used in the examples is a good idea.

 ### Link

 Link commands specify how files and directories should be symbolically linked.